 Key of F: C D E F G A

 Notice that the 4th note of the Major Scale (fa; a C note when in the key of G, a D note when in the key of A, an Eb note when in the key of Bb, etc.) is absent from the melody.

-Notice that in Solid Blue's version, harmony is sung not only on the choruses, but also on the repetitive parts of the verses: i.e., lines 2 and 4 ('leaning on the everlasting arms').
+Notice that on the second and third versions of Leaning On The Everlasting Arms provided in the recordings section, harmony is sung not only on the choruses, but also on the repetitive parts of the verses: i.e., lines 2 and 4 ('leaning on the everlasting arms').
 The starting note on these lines for the tenor harmony part is the root note of the 1 chord (an A note when in the key of A).
-For the baritone harmony part, the starting note is the 3rd of of the 1 chord (a C# note when in the key of A).
+For the baritone harmony part, the starting note is the 3rd of the 1 chord (a C# note when in the key of A).

-Also, notice that in the same version, on lines 1 and 3 of the chorus, the lyrics for the harmony parts are not the same as the lyrics for the lead part.
+Also, notice that in these same two versions of the song, on lines 1 and 3 of the chorus, the lyrics for the harmony parts are not the same as the lyrics for the lead part.
 While the lead singer sings: 'Leaning, leaning', the harmony singers sing: 'Leaning on Jesus, leaning on Jesus'.
 Rhythmically, the way this lines up is as follows:

 Lean - / ing / lean - / ing